Department of Forestry

 My early career involved application of stress physiology principles to development of policy and practices in the reforestation of conifer seedlings - seed collection to establishment.
 I developed guidelines, presented workshops and conducted applied research in partnership with industry, woodland owners and state and federal silviculturists to design stress mitigation strategies and develop stress detection technologies.
 I extended application of stress principles to the study of ecosystem dynamics in Ontario as part of my oversight responsibility for provincial forest research.
 My teaching included both graduate and undergraduate courses and adult continuing education for professional foresters and community and business leaders.

 As an Adjunct Professor in Forestry my intent is to help advance progress of the forestry sector in the use of bio-based resources from forest, farms and/or cities to contribute to displacement of petrochemical products.
-The focus will be on creating economic and business development opportunities in rural, resource-rich communities and urban centers connected by innovation that adds value to residual, waste, or speciality biomaterials for production of energy, fuels, lubricants, pharmaceuticals, plastics, fabrics, adhesives, carbon fibers, etc. The vision is to make Michigan, and the Great Lakes Basin, including Ontario, a regional leader in the developing bioeconomy.
+The focus will be on creating economic and business development opportunities in rural, resource-rich communities and urban centers connected by innovation that adds value to recoverable wood waste in the form of energy, fuels, lubricants, pharmaceuticals, plastics, fabrics, adhesives, carbon fibers, etc. The vision is to make Michigan, and the Great Lakes Basin, including Ontario, a regional leader in the developing bioeconomy.

 Selected Publications and Reports: